mattbis/mapFilePath.dev/doc/args-1-complex.md

 - `--pipe` this means you cant see any error or information; it overrides below configurability. ( we only have one output to keep it simple )

+// in a 3. i suppose this woudl be mutated by it in fact being logging .. mixxing it up too uch..

 - `--verbose`

 - `-o` `--out` as well as stdout append to file ( this will only duplicate std out, minus: messages )